cutiepeachpie/The-most-cute-in-STEM/README.md

 <h1 align="center">WELCOME TO MY PLACE </h1>
 <h3 align="center">Education in networks and microcomputer system & from Barcelona</h3>

-The most cute in STEM once said...  meine.name.ist.Melcy_.
+*:･ﾟ✧*:･ﾟ✧ The most cute in STEM *:･ﾟ✧*:･ﾟ✧

+Once said...
+Meine.name.ist.Melcy_.

-I will take this to the next level programming in German for 2024
+˚ · • . ° .
+I will take this to the next level programming in German for 2024 ˚ · • . ° .

- Do prefer German, English, Spanish maybe Catalan?

-Mel´s Education **in networks and Microcomputer System**
+.・゜゜・ Mel´s Education ・゜゜・．**in networks and Microcomputer System**

-Studying Programming JavaScript, Phyton and Big Data
+2023: Studying Programming JavaScript, Phyton and Big Data

 Looking Barcelona around to **be part of the STEM world.
 I can apply my knowledge and skills to solve real problems and contribute to the advancement of science and technology**

 Proud to say I have been in a contest of Robotics, Assembly and Programming in the LEGO League, UPC Barcelona University 2nd place

-MEL in gmail: **melcydanielafloresguzman21@gmail.com**
+˚ ♡ ⋆｡˚ MEL in gmail ˚ ♡ ⋆｡˚ ❀ **melcydanielafloresguzman21@gmail.com**

 Do you want to know a bit more about Mel?

  Conocimiento, práctica en el control de idiomas: Catalán (nativo), Español (nativo), Ingles(Advance), Alemán (A.1) [ Sabatic year in Baden-Baden, Frankfurt and Lahr ].

- Herramientas ofimáticas: Microsoft Office / Libre Office Sistema operativo: Windows
+ Herramientas ofimáticas: Microsoft Office / Libre Office

+ Sistema operativo: Windows

  Conocimiento/uso de Redes Sociales: Facebook, Tik Tok, Youtube, Instagram, LinkedIn, Google+, Pinterest]

 Some facts Mel have honours in Practical tests